VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 	myWaveFormStructure.push_back({ surface, time });
 }
 ```
-For rendering, it was as easy as finding the index of a several screenpoints with `(timePointMS / myWaveFormSliceSize)`, and rendering those slices with that index.
+For rendering, it was as easy as finding the index of several screenpoints with `(timePointMS / myWaveFormSliceSize)`, and rendering those slices with that index.
 ```cpp
 for (int y = ofGetWindowHeight(); y >= -ofGetWindowHeight() * 2; y -= scaledSliceSize)
 {